On the Emergence of Testing Strategies: A Socio-technical Grounded Theory: Research Method

 \subsubsection{Constructing Interpretive Theory}

 Synthesizing the insights and hypothesis we obtain by engaging with the data through the whole data analysis process described above, we are systematically constructing an interpretive theory.
 Interpretive theories aim to offer accounts for what is happening, how it arises and explains why it happens~\citep[$\S9.1.2\P2$]{charmaz_constructing_2014}.
-In this work we approach interpretive theory from a pragmatist viewpoint.
-We recognize that our statements can only correlate our interpretation of the experience of individuals with our own experience, and the body of knowledge from the field that is available and known to us~\citep[$\S\RN{1}.6\P1$]{mead_mind_1934}.
-Further, aligned with our constructivist stance we recognize that empirical observation is inherently\textit{subjective}.
+We utilize a constructivist research paradigm and incorporate pragmatist considerations: We recognize that our statements can only correlate our interpretation of the experience of individuals with our own experience, and the body of knowledge from the field that is available and known to us~\citep[$\S\RN{1}.6\P1$]{mead_mind_1934}.
+Further, aligned with our constructivist stance we recognize that empirical observation is inherently \textit{subjective}.
 Taking this stance we emphasize practice and action rather than providing laws that ask for strict falsifiability through \textit{objective} empiricism.

-Concretely, interpretive theory in this paper concerns what developers assume and understand about what they describe, how these assumptions might have been constructed, and how developers seem to act on their views.
-By taking this approach of theory construction, we want to make the broad phenomenon of testing in software development and relationships between the two visible.
+We do not offer a theory that predicts or provides instructions but rather explain when, why and how phenomena occur.
+Such theories are also referred to as \textit{theories of understanding} \citep{gregor_nature_2006}.{2.9} Concretely, the theoretical contributions of the present work are constructed on the basis of what developers recall about their lived experience.
+We explain how their knowledge and their assumptions about testing might have been constructed, and how developers seem to act on their views.{3.10} By taking this approach of theory construction, we want to make the broad phenomenon of testing in software development and relationships between the two visible.
 By proposing our theory we want to open up new vantage points for our own and the future work of others.
 We understand theorizing as an ongoing activity that will be continued through future work.